 1. The Guitar Works

-I believe the reason we have so many articles about the split humbucker mod is that it’s common to approach the piece as if you are going to do all of the electronics, starting from scratch.
+The reason why we have so many articles about the split humbucker mod is because it’s common to approach the project as if you’re constructing all of the electronics, starting from scratch.
 This post is taking a different approach; it’s assuming that your guitar already works fine as it is, and you want to add the ability to split the humbucker.
 The guitar’s current wiring is not important for this modification, and we’re going to leave it the way it is.

 2. You Have a Humbucker